Microsoft 365 tenant-to-tenant migrations: AI trends, migration challenges, and IT strategies

 We get it.
 Migrations are tough.
 And such projects can quickly spiral out of control if not handled carefully.

-While the number of on-prem to cloud migrations might be shrinking, we have new migration challenges like a growing SaaS (software-as-a-service) landscape, dealing with multi-tenant environments, and moving everything with mailbox migrations.
+While the number of on-prem to cloud migrations might be shrinking, we have new migration challenges like a growing SaaS landscape, dealing with multi-tenant environments, and moving everything with mailbox migrations—making a well-structured migration plan critical for a successful migration.

 Here are some key points and insights from our discussion with Richard: